kavindu-udara/gemini-content-gen/README.md

 - [Contact](#contact)

 ## Introduction
-**ContentGen** is a wesbite for all of AI in one place. you can generate content using different AI tools like Gemini and Groq.
+**ContentGen** is a web application for all of AI in one place. you can generate content using different AI tools like Gemini and Groq.

 ## Features
 - **Secure Authentication:** User registration and login via jwt  token